TNO-ropt/ropt/docs/usage/robust_optimization.md

 optionally provides its own code for this purpose.

-While many optimization scenarios involve a single run of a particular algorithm, there are cases where it proves beneficial to conduct multiple runs using the same or different algorithms.
-For example, when dealing with a mix of continuous and discrete variables, it might be advantageous to employ different algorithms for each variable type. `ropt` facilitates this by offering a mechanism to run a workflow containing multiple optimizers, potentially of different types, in an alternating or nested fashion.
+While many optimization scenarios involve a single run of a particular method, there are cases where it proves beneficial to conduct multiple runs using the same or different algorithms.
+For example, when dealing with a mix of continuous and discrete variables, it might be advantageous to employ different methods for each variable type. `ropt` facilitates this by offering a mechanism to run a workflow containing multiple optimizers, potentially of different types, in an alternating or nested fashion.